Terry Corbell, The Biz Coach

 If these tips are properly implemented, you’ll see strong results.

-If any employees seem to be chronically tired, sleep apnea could be the culprit.
+If you or any employees seem to be chronically tired, sleep apnea could be the culprit.
 Encourage your workers to participate in a sleep study.

 The National Center on Sleep Disorders Research reported 12 to 18 million people have life-threatening sleep apnea.
 That’s a condition in which people stop breathing several times each hour and they don’t even know it.